Revenue

 The platform embeds company travel policies directly into search results, automatically graying out non-compliant options or highlighting policy-approved choices.
 When employees book qualifying travel within policy guidelines, they earn Navan Rewards that can be applied to personal travel, with the company funding up to $100 per eligible hotel stay.

 The expense management layer automatically captures and categorizes every transaction from Navan cards or linked external credit cards.
-AI-powered auto-itemization eliminates manual expense reports by instantly pushing categorized spending data to enterprise resource planning and general ledger systems.
+AI-powered auto-itemization eliminates manual expense reports by instantly pushing categorized spending data to enterprise resource planning and general ledger systems; over 70% of corporate-card transactions required zero manual intervention over the prior year.
+Employees can also submit expenses conversationally through Expense Chat, which lets users photograph and submit receipts in natural language — beta users rated it 94/100 on CSAT, with one user submitting 27 receipts in 70 seconds.

-Navan's AI assistant Ava handles over 150,000 customer interactions monthly, resolving more than half of support cases without human intervention.
-The assistant can rebook disrupted flights, answer policy questions, and provide personalized travel recommendations based on employee preferences and company guidelines.
+Navan's AI capabilities extend across both the travel booking and support workflows.
+The AI assistant Ava handles over 150,000 customer interactions monthly, resolving more than half of support cases without human intervention; it can rebook disrupted flights, answer policy questions, and provide personalized travel recommendations based on employee preferences and company guidelines.
+Navan Edge, a hyper-personalized AI travel assistant, delivers individualized recommendations and itinerary optimization across the booking workflow, targeting what Navan describes as a $56B hyper-personalized business travel market.
+The Concierge by Ava feature extends this personalization to hotel recommendations, drawing on employee loyalty status, past stays, and office proximity.

-For complex travel needs, users can escalate to 24/7 human agents or access Navan Pro, a premium service tier delivered through the company's Reed & Mackay acquisition that provides high-touch corporate travel management.
+For complex travel needs, users can escalate to 24/7 human agents or access Navan Pro, a premium service tier built on the high-touch service model of Reed & Mackay, whose customers are currently being transitioned onto the Navan platform.
+This premium tier broadens Navan's reach into large enterprise and complex itinerary segments previously addressed only through the Reed & Mackay brand.

 Business Model